 from pysam import FastaFile fasta = "test.fasta" # read FASTA file sequences_object = FastaFile(fasta)

 2. Fetching Regions of a Sequence from a FASTA file

-Once the FASTA was indexed, it guarantees the agile FASTA reading and fetching.
-As demonstrated below, we can read the whole sequence or part of it.
+Once the FASTA is indexed, it guarantees the agile FASTA reading and fetching.
+We can read the whole sequence or part of it as demonstrated below.